Signs You Need Real Business Systems

 -

 Key-person dependency reduces The logic is in the system, not in someone's head.
-When a team member is unavailable, the business continues to operate.
+When the person who built the master spreadsheet is on holiday, the business continues to operate because the rules are encoded in software, not hidden in column G.

 None of this requires a massive upfront investment or a year-long implementation.
 Focused systems that address the highest-priority pain points can be operational in weeks.
 The transition from spreadsheet to software is not about replacing everything at once.
 It is about moving the most painful, most costly processes first and building from there.